Sending Down our roots and remembering the Soul

 I studied Herbal Medicine in Ireland on an Apprenticeship course with Herbalist Nikki Darrel.
 We would often work outside learning directly with the plants, using our senses as well as our intellect.
 Becoming aware of our ability for non verbal communication and the intelligence of the natural world that we are a part of is a path to healing not only ourselves and others but our connection to nature.
 Our relationship to the plants we work with is what forms the basis for what is known by some as Plant Spirit Healing.

 It was also in Ireland that I first came across the Labyrinth whilst Woofing at Carraig Dulra permaculture farm, I could see the potential this design had for working directly with the plants and also in facilitating altered states of awareness that are conducive to communicating to the plant kingdom.
-I have recently written and illustrated a short book on this journey which will become available to purchase here soon.
+I have recently written and illustrated a short book on this journey called, ”Re-wilding with the labyrinth”.